 With regard to the effect at varying diameters on the lap strength it can be observed from the experimental results that as the diameter of the reinforcing bars increased from 12 mm to 16 mm the load carrying capacity of the beams increased, but as the bar size increased from 16 mm to 20 mm, the load capacity decreased.
 Therefore, the best bar size for high load carrying capacity of the beams capacity among the three sizes is 16 mm.
 This might be due to increased brittleness in the steel bar from 16mm to 20mm as a result of the residual stresses on the bar ribs that locked into the steel bar [16].

 The flexural strength of the beams evaluated on the basis of their stiffness as exhibited by their load-deflection curves shows that the control beams with no lapping were much stiffer than their counterpart lapped beams.
 In terms of the influence of the different lap lengths on the flexural strength it was observed that although the beam with lap length of 10D20 had the lowest value of maximum deflection among the beams with reinforcing bar diameter of 20 mm and expected to be the stiffest, it was the least stiff beam with stiffness value of 0.954KN/mm.
 Thus, in terms of the influence of the lapping lengths the stiffness of the C25/10D/20, C25/15D/20, and C25/20D/20 the stiffness values were 0.954KN/mm, 1.17KN/mm and 2.14KN/mm, respectively.
 In comparison to the control beam C25/B1/20, these values were 85.41%, 82.11% and 67.28% for the C25/10D/20, C25/15D/20, and C25/20D/20, respectively.
 This shows that increasing the lap length resulted in increased stiffness.
-This is because a longer lap length provided better anchorage and load transfer between the bars and concrete, enhancing the beam's stiffness and resistance to bending.
+This is because a longer lap length provided better anchorage and load transfer between the bars and concrete, enhancing the stiffnes of the beamand resistance to bending.

 In terms of the reinforcing bar diameters, it was observed that there was no significant influence of the varying reinforcement diameters on the flexural strengths of the beams.
 This is consistent with observation in the previous studies [17].